Best 1911 Magazines : Exploring Reliable Options.

 Best Competition – Chip McCormick Power Mag +

 Are you a competition shooter who wields a 1911 like it’s an extension of your body?
 You are blasting 45 ACP pills from your classic fighting handgun in the Major Power division, and you need a magazine that holds more than seven measly rounds.
 Heck, you want more than eight!
 You want 10 rounds?
-The Chimp McCormick Power Mag + provides you with not just ten rounds of 45 ACP but a reliable overall package.
+The McCormick magazines provide you with not just ten rounds of 45 ACP but a reliable overall package with the Chimp McCormick Power Mag +.

 Ten rounds mean a flush-fitting magazine isn’t going to happen.
 You get an extended magazine with the McCormick patented baseplate.
 This big polymer baseplate protects the extended portion of the magazine and allows it to drop to the ground over and over and over without worry.